ab-n3xt/website/content/blog/introspection-01.md

 ```
 Simply answer the following 2 questions briefly in plain English.

 1. Why do you want to take this role?
+(Q1)
 2. Why are you a good fit for this role?
+(Q2)
 ```

-It was very sound advice, and I'm sure the employers wouldn't mind it either.
+It was very sound advice (I'm sure the employers wouldn't mind it either).
 However, it made me question a lot of positions I applied for.
-I did not answer those questions, rather just splay my experience on a document and hope my future employer can connect the dots and see that I am a good fit.
+I either applied to jobs I wasn't really interested in (*making Q1 hard to answer*), or applied to jobs with excessive/unclear details (*making Q2 hard to see*).

-From now on, I shall seek opportunities that better align with my experience and clearly write it out.
+From now on, I have learned to:

+1. Seek opportunities that better align with my experience and values.
+2. Clearly write it out to the employer.

+Thank you _jensneuse_ for your advice.